 Sentenced to 21 years hard labour in 1888 for arson.

-Well educated son of a civil servant, Willliam Montague Davenport Howes was to end his life in a New Zealand jail for indecent assault.
+Well educated son of a civil servant, William Montague Davenport Howes was to end his life in a New Zealand jail for indecent assault.

 William F HOWLETT – via Colonial Outcasts by Nell Hartley (book).

-The only son of the Rev. William Howlett of Torquay, England, William came to New Zealand c.
+The only son of the Rev. William Howlett, William came to New Zealand c.
 1875.
 Schooled at Oxford University, he worked as a teacher and journalist in New Zealand.

 As a journalist he wrote a column “Olla Podrida” for Hawke’s Bay and Wairarapa newspapers, featuring a wide variety of topics.